ocrdu/rss-scrolling-news-ticker/README.txt

-A simple scrolling news ticker
+A simple RSS scrolling news ticker

 - Put everything in a directory on your webserver;
 - Open example.html in your browser; it should show a scrolling ticker (with Dutch news items in it 8-);